 The principal will be responsible for organizing and conducting such emergency evacuation drills as are necessary and will objectively evaluate the activity following each such drill.
 In the absence of the principal, staff should be able to conduct all aspects of the evacuation procedure.

 Any District school that lies in mapped [lahar/tsunami] zones must plan with local First Responders and must implement one walking evacuation drill per year.
-The previous sentence can be removed if no mapped lahar/tsunami zones in the district.

 Lockdown/Lockout:

 A Lockdown is a functional response taken to secure interior portions of school buildings and grounds during incidents that pose an immediate threat of violence in or around the school.
 The primary objective is to ensure all school students, staff, and visitors are quickly secured away from the immediate danger, such as armed intruders, violent behaviors, suspicious trespassers, on-campus shootings, bomb threat, sniper, or nearby police activity.
+Lockdown drills will not include live simulations of or reenactments of active shooter scenarios that are not trauma-informed and age and developmentally appropriate.

 A Full Lockdown is initiated when hallways need to be cleared.
 Movement throughout building is stopped until an all-clear signal is given.